Ssruno/punching-nat-test-bed/nebula-with-simple-nodes/README.md

 #### Timing issue

 If we set the `delay: 1s` under the punchy directive, or `delay: 0s` sometimes works, and sometimes does not.
-The only way to make the connection established as **ASSURED** is done when you ping A->B and A<-B at the "same time".
-Is not possible to do it exactly at the same time, but when is done quick enough we can fool the NAT and the clash of ports is avoided and a single stream of data is achieved.
+The only way to make the connection established as **ASSURED** is when you ping A->B and A<-B at the “same time”.
+It is not possible to do it simultaneously but when it is quick enough, we can fool the NAT and avoid the clash of ports, therefore it achieve a single stream of data.

 #### Run the test bed